 By default, 16×2 LCDs come with 16 pins.
 We need at least 10 pins to communicate with the LCD.
 To reduce the wire count, there are I2C modules that act as a mediator between the microcontroller and LCD.
 The advantage is that we need only 4 pins to communicate with the I2C module, which will in turn interface with the 16 pins of the LCD.

-The 16×2 LCD used in this guide has an onboard PCF8574 IC.
+The 16×2 I2C LCD has the PCF8574 IC onboard.
 The PCF8574 is used for I/O expansion and has 8 quasi-bidirectional ports (I/Os).
 It can communicate with a host microcontroller via I2C and read or write data to its 8 pins, based on the I2C data.
 For example, we can connect 8 LEDs to the pins of a PCF8574 and control them via the I2C bus.

 The A0, A1, and A2 pins that you can see at the bottom of the PCF8574 IC can be connected to either ground or positive voltage to set different addresses for the device.
 We can connect up to 16 PCF8574 on a single I2C bus, giving us control of 128 I/Os from just two wires of the I2C bus.
 For more details, you can access the datasheet of PCF8574.